cleverlight/lightenna/_posts/blog/2019-08-12-string-substitution-in-puppet-using-variables.md

 ---

 ## The call
-The user variable is passed into the class explicitly in the node definition `site.pp`:
+The value for the `user` attribute is passed into the class explicitly in the node definition `site.pp`:
 ```
 node default {
   class { 'example' :